Updated: Feb 18

 After everything we have been through as a people, we are still here, breaking barriers, demanding change, demanding the right to rock our crowns, love whom we want to love, make money, raise strong families, and demanding right to prosper with the respect we deserve.
 That is what being black means to me.

 As I previously mentioned, we all know that February is the month dedicated to celebrating black culture and the contributions and achievements of African Americans throughout the American history.
 However, with many of my peers questioning the true impact of Black History Month, I began to wonder...

 Is the goal to empower us?

 Shouldn't Black History be considered American History?

-Whether you agree or not, it is an undeniable fact that the foundation of this nation was built on the backs of our ancestors.
+Whether you agree or not, it is an undeniable fact that the foundation of this great nation was built on the backs of our ancestors.
 Black people were forced to work from the ground up, through blood sweat and tears, in order to create the economic, infrastructural, popular cultural, and structurally necessary things that make up our world as we know it.
-With that being said, it should not be debatable that African-Americans deserve equal rights, equal opportunities, and heightened education.
-We deserve to have our excellence acknowledged, and our voices listened to, not just heard.
+With that being said, the fact that African-Americans deserve equal rights, equal opportunities, and mainstream recognition shouldn't even be debatable.
+We deserve to have our excellence acknowledged, and our voices listened to and understood, rather than just heard.
 We deserve to be respected.
 We deserve to be empowered.
 And with that being said, I agree with my peers when they say that

 "Black history should be acknowledged just as commonly as American History is." - Gustav Hall